haskell-infra/haskell-admins/README.md

 ghc.haskell.org & git.haskell.org - The GHC git repositories and Trac system.
 community.haskell.org & projects.haskell.org - Our legacy community infrastructure
 status.haskell.org - A service providing status updates on haskell.org infrastructure issues (provided by status.io).
-More information
-For more information, be sure to check out the document hierarchy below.

-If you want to see what's been going on recently, check out the Server Admin Log.